 Building effective change leadership

 Building effective change leadership in your organization is more than just holding a change management workshop for key staff.
-It is about ensuring the 3 leadership roles work together to drive change.
+Leadership in change is about ensuring the 3 key leadership roles work together to drive change.

 It is about ensuring your change agent has the skills to drive the people change elements of a program, as well as coach and support the change sponsors.